In This Blog:

 The Deferrer knows they need cybersecurity coverage.
 The budget conversation just keeps losing to other priorities next quarter or after the product launch.
 Maybe when revenue stabilizes.
 More than dismissing security, they’re permanently assigning it a lower urgency than everything else on the list.

 The problem: attackers don’t defer.
 Entry-level cybersecurity roles in the U.S. already take 21% longer to fill than standard IT positions on average.
 Senior roles take longer still.
-If you start the hire when the breach is in progress, you don’t have a hiring problem.
-You have a crisis.
+If you start the hire when the breach is in progress, you have, not a hiring problem, but a crisis.

 What To Do: Ask yourself one direct question: If someone on my team clicked the wrong link right now, who handles it, and what’s the plan?
 If you can’t answer that clearly, you have a non-decision you’ve been rolling forward for quarters.
 Assign a date to the hire.
 Don’t push it past a quarter.
 Not past a month.
 Treat it the same as a revenue-affecting decision, because it is one.